Kawardha

 Kawardha is a town and a municipality in Kabirdham district in the Indian state of Chhattisgarh.
 It is the administrative headquarters of Kabirdham district.
 Kawardha is also known for the "Temple of Bhoramdeo."

-The Member of Legislative assembly from Kawardha is Vijay Sharma of BJP.
-The collector of Kawardha is Shri Janmejay Mahobe (I.A.S.).
+The Member of the Legislative Assembly (MLA) from Kawardha is Vijay Sharma of the Bharatiya Janata Party (BJP).
+The Collector of Kawardha is Gopal Verma.

 History

 Kawardha State was founded in 1751 by Raja Mahabali Singh.
 According to legend its name would have originated in Kabirdham, Kabir's see, the current name of the district.
 In former times many Kabir panth adherents resided in the town.
-The rulers of State is Belong to Raj Gond Nagvanshi Kshatriya dynasty .[2]
+The rulers of State is Belong to Raj Gond Nagvanshi Kshatriya dynasty.
 Kawardha State's last ruler, Maharaja Lal Dharamraj Singh, signed the accession to the Indian Union on 1 January 1948, so the state territory was merged into Bombay State, following its splits first assigned to Madhya Pradesh, finally to Chhattisgarh, Kawardha was the capital of Kawardha State, one of the princely states of the Eastern States Agency.
 In 1806 the Eighth Guru of Kabeer panth Haq Nam Saheb established a Guru Gaddi here.
 In 1936 Kawardha town became a municipality before independence.
 The famous Bhoramdev Temple is in the town.